 There were some things he could never change about himself; some things he needed to do, no matter the cost.
 And this was number one, at the top of the list.
 He needed to be out there, to fight.
 And more than that, he now knew why.

 Because that moment in the clearing had shown him everything he needed to see to be proved right.
 Because he had looked down on Sasof, and she had been crying: crying, like she had never cried in all the long years he had known her.
 The war continued to destroy things; precious things.
 Every day, places like that clearing were ruined.
-The war did this; the war, which he could not fight in, would eventually wipe out all that was good in the world.
+The war did this, the war, which he could not fight in, would eventually wipe out all that was good in the world.
 The war…could destroy her.

 So he had to go.
 He had to fight.
 To protect those precious places…to protect her.
 He had to go; he had to hurt her…in order to save her.
 It was as simple as that.
 His teacher was right: Asanterth had known from the very beginning, knew him well enough to foresee the path he would take.
 He had to leave, to protect the ones he cared about.
 And, when the war was over, he would come home.